lathonez/powwow/lessons/ZERO.md

 ## Typescript Basics

-* BINDING: Add a result variable to login.ts, set it to something in the constructor and display it in the html
+* **BINDING**: Add a result variable to login.ts, set it to something in the constructor and display it in the html

 **pages/login/login.html**: